 However, while this is relatively cheap, you get great service – in fact, many of the people who we work with have told us that premier banking in Georgia reminds them of the golden age of banking in Hong Kong.

 As we always say, we’re not a big fan of remote bank account opening.

 Call us old school, but we prefer to open bank accounts in person.
 In our view, nothing can replace meeting with your bank in person, and remote account opening can be tedious thanks to the amount of paperwork involved.

 However, sometimes you might need to open an account remotely – or if you’re a nerd like me, you may want to do it just for the sake of experiencing the process.

-In that case, I recommend using Capital Security Bank in the Cook Islands.
+In that case, we recommend using Capital Security Bank in the Cook Islands.
 The process for opening an account remotely here is much more streamlined than in other remote banking jurisdictions, and you’ll get better service here as well.

 100% Liquidity: Capital Security Bank

-As I mentioned earlier, banks don’t often keep all of their deposits on hand since they’ll make loans and investments, and a bank’s liquidity ratio indicates how much of your money that they may use to do that.
+As we mentioned earlier, banks don’t often keep all of their deposits on hand since they’ll make loans and investments, and a bank’s liquidity ratio indicates how much of your money that they may use to do that.